entice/entice/README.md

 - add a place to store available skills and a way to work with them (check if available, lock/unlock etc.)
   - store as bitarray, transfer as base64 string
 - let clients manage their current skillbars
-- differentiate between worlds that allow skillbar changes, and worlds that dont
 - propagate client-side movement updates (add apropriate attributes)

 ### Milestone 7